drone/drone-migrate/README.md

 Migration utility will help you migrate from a Drone 0.8.x database to a Drone 1.0.x database.

 ___Please note the migration utility may require manual database cleanup.___ For example, in 0.8 the same repository can be listed in the database twice if it has been renamed, however, in 1.0 this will cause unique key violations.
-These edge cases require manual intevention.
+These edge cases require manual intervention.
 You should therefore be comfortable with sql and database troubleshooting before you proceed.

 ## Preparing for the migration